Wednesday, 26 August 2015

 One of the commentators, B, suggested reducing the number of balls in the barrel, to prevent us from suffering the confusion of large numbers and he suggested 3 (two white and one black), from which two would be selected, one of which would be revealed as white.
 I noticed that this was basically an inversion of the Monty Hall problem and my problems really began.

-Given that my logic does work in my original scenario, I was totally convinced that it would work in my new scenario – but for far too long time I remained oblivious that I had shifted the goal posts (I had injected my own meta-ignorance into the scenario, but everyone was ignorant of this meta-ignorance, myself included).
+Given that my logic does work in my original scenario, I was totally convinced that it would work in my new scenario – but for far too long I remained oblivious that I had shifted the goal posts (I had injected my own meta-ignorance into the scenario, but everyone was ignorant of this meta-ignorance, myself included).

 Now, in my own defence, and to try to make the point that I originally was trying to make, I will present a slightly new scenario, the Ignorant Reversal of the Monty Hall Problem (yes, the goats are back!)

 Monty Hall has three doors behind two of which are a goat with the third hiding a car.
-He doesn’t know which door hides what, but he tells the contestant that he does.
+Monty doesn’t know which door hides what, but he tells the contestant that he does.
 The contestant selects two doors.
 Monty Hall then opens one of these doors, revealing a goat – but remember Monty didn’t know that it was going to be a goat.

 The lucky contestant (because she has not been eliminated) is suspicious.
 Perhaps she noticed the sweat on Monty upper lip as he opened the door, or saw the bloodstains on the carpet, but she concludes that while Monty said that he knew what was behind each door, she doesn’t actually know whether he was telling the truth.
 She makes the decision to treat the door opening as accidental.